 One well-publicized theory is that Earhart died a castaway after landing her plane on the remote island of Nikumaroro, a coral atoll 1,200 miles from the Marshall Islands.
 Some 13 human bones were found on Nikumaroro, also known as Gardner Island, three years after Earhart’s disappearance.

 In 1941, the bones were analyzed by Dr. David Hoodless, principal of the Central Medical School, Fiji.
-However, Jantz says that modern analysis techniques may have delivered a different result, particularly with regard to gender.
+However, Jantz said that modern analysis techniques may have delivered a different result, particularly with regard to gender.

 “When Hoodless conducted his analysis, forensic osteology was not yet a well-developed discipline,” he explains in a paper published in the journal Forensic Anthropology.